johnsfdemo/Congressional-Districts/README.md

 ## How to Deploy to Your Org

+I am a pre-sales Solutions Engineer for [Salesforce](https://www.salesforce.com) and develop solutions for my customers for demonstration purposes only.
+This package represents functionality that I have used for that purpose and is definitely not ready for actual production use; specifically, it has not been tested extensively nor is it particularly interested in enforcing security controls.
+If you are OK with that ...

 Simply click the button below and log into your org when requested:

 <a href="https://githubsfdeploy.herokuapp.com">